hdelzein/lidar3DObjectDetection/README.md

 <img src="img/perormance_hist_z_mean.png"/>

-When I implemented the z cooridante as shown below, I had the result shown below for the z position error mean:
+When I experimented with the z cooridante as shown below, I had the result shown below for the z position error mean:

 z = z_bv